KM3NeT/km3io/README.rst

 The same concept applies to all other branches, including ``hits``, ``mc_hits``, ``mc_tracks``, ``t_sec`` etc.
+In this case, the data returned is of type ``awkward.Array`` as mentioned above.

 Offline files reader
 --------------------

-In general an offline file has two attributes to access data: the header and the events.
+In general an "offline" file has two attributes to access data: the header and the events.
 Let's start with the header.

 Reading the file header
 """""""""""""""""""""""